PipedreamHQ/pipedream/components/hubspot/README.md

 ## Troubleshooting

 Please [reach out](https://pipedream.com/support/) to the Pipedream team with any technical issues or questions about the HubSpot integration.
 We're happy to help!

+# Example Use Cases

+- **Lead Scoring and Segmentation**: Enhance leads automatically by pulling in enrichment data from external sources and categorizing them in HubSpot.
+Use customer interaction data from social media or support platforms to adjust lead scores and segment leads into appropriate marketing campaigns within HubSpot.

+- **Automated Ticketing and Support**: Create a workflow where new support queries on HubSpot trigger the creation of tickets in a tool like Zendesk.
+The workflow can also update the customer record in HubSpot with the ticket information, ensuring the sales team has visibility into customer issues.

+- **Syncing Contacts with Email Platforms**: Set up a bi-directional sync between HubSpot and email marketing platforms like Mailchimp.
+When a contact is updated in HubSpot, it triggers an update in Mailchimp and vice versa.
+This keeps mailing lists current and enables targeted campaign efforts based on the most relevant data.